Chenglu0426/FairGraphFL/README.md

 --data_group: str, the name of the dataset
 --num_clients: int, the number of clients
 --seed: int, random seed of the experiments
---lambda: float, the coefficient of the regularization term
+--lamb: float, the coefficient of the regularization term
---alpha: float, the ratio of the motif vocabulary size in the entire motif vocabulary
+--beta: float, the ratio of the motif vocabulary size in the entire motif vocabulary
 --overlap: bool, whether clients have overlapped data, default = False
 --datapath: str, the file path of the downloaded data, default = './data'
 --outbase: str, the file path of the result of the programme, default = './outputs'